ericsalvi/Add-Reading-Minutes-to-Blog-Posts/README.md

    {{ finishedPostWords|round }} minute read
    {% endif %}
 ```
 Add these 8 lines of code in place of the initial one.
 What this will do is always round to the nearest 100.
-There also is a condition that if the final number is less than 1, I decided not to display anything.
+There also is a condition that if the final number is less than 1, It will not display anything.
 I felt that seeing `0 minute read` is not good for business.

 The only way you could get a 0 in these results would be if you have less than 150 words in your post or you have an infographic or video instead of text.